ros2/ros2_documentation/source/Tutorials/Demos/GPU-Buffer-Transport.rst

 * A CUDA-capable GPU and the CUDA Toolkit (>= 11.8).
 * SDL2, GLEW, OpenGL, X11 development packages.
-* A ROS 2 Rolling source workspace.
+* A ROS 2 Lyrical Luth or later source workspace.
   See the :doc:`Installation instructions <../../Installation>` for the canonical source-build flow.
 * ``rmw_fastrtps_cpp`` for the non-CPU buffer path.